Frequently Asked Questions

 Absolutely, the bike path is very safe and modern our Columbia Gorge Tour there is amazing.
 The waterfall corridor route is on a Scenic Byway, an official State of Oregon bike route shared with cars.
 Use hand signals for safety and wear the helmet provided.
 Our customers say there was much less traffic than expected, they felt safe, and drivers were courteous.
 This is not your a 55mph highway, it’s a slow scenic drive like through a National Park.

 Depending on the length of your rental a water bottle or some snacks can be a nice thing to bring.
 Comfortable clothes suitable for biking in the weather are a must.
 Bring a swimsuit if you want to go in.
+The waterfalls have a cooling affect so it’s the perfect activity for a hot day.
+If its cooler then consider wearing pants to be comfortable.